A Simple Evening: Raleigh – Styling

 This is why I love that we are sharing the behind the scenes part of putting together this event.
 Tuesday you all saw Jenn and I wander through Logan’s to gather the plants for the centerpieces, so today I wanted to go the step further and share the creation of all the pieces you will see styled during the dinner.
 Each of these things were Jenn’s brilliant ideas.
 We simply all helped make them come to life together.

 Jenn had brought all sorts of gathered glassware with her on the plane from Seattle (yeah she flew across the country with that stuff!
 That’s dedication!!) and then used the plants we purchased and the wild onions we pulled from fields to fill them.
-Afterwards Corey from Clyde Oak used all of these in pots and in his raised beds.

 The glassware was all super eclectic but had the same consistency as far as clarity and glass color.
 Jenn did an awesome job putting together the perfect collection so you could see the dirt and roots of all the plants.
-We felt that since this dinner was centered around Clyde Oak we should be showing the realness of the garden and not just the pretty parts.
+We felt that since this dinner was centered around the garden we should be showing the realness of the garden and not just the pretty parts.
 Though truthfully what isn’t beautiful about dark rich soil and uncontrolled roots?

 Each one had the same content each time and he did it without any stencil it was all completely free handed.
 That still amazes me as someone who letters just as much as he does.
 I was socked when I looked over and saw 15 of them all done and he hadn’t messed one up.
 The concept really added something personal to the event.